kristofzerbe/Mentions-United/README.md

 For getting public Likes and Boosts your don't need an **authentication token** when accessing the **public API**.
 As of now (January 2025, Mastodon API v4.0.0, https://docs.joinmastodon.org/methods/statuses/#context), the retrieval of a maximum of 60 public Replies is also possible without a token.

-#### Using an API Token

-In the plugin options you can either enter the token **directly** (if you don't care that anyone can use it to read your public Pixelfed data) or you can enter the base URL of an **API proxy** through which the Pixelfed requests are passed.
+In the plugin options you can either enter the token **directly** (if you don't care that anyone can use it to read your public Mastodon data) or you can enter the base URL of an **API proxy** through which the Mastodon requests are passed.

 In case you use the token in the options directly, the ``apiBaseUrl`` is taken automatically from the ``sourceUrl``.